A vacuum that sucks out all of that gunk in your pores?! Keep reading to find out whether these facial pore cleansers are the real deal.

 Stick with a routine that consists of double cleansing and exfoliating on a regular basis.
 Double cleansing is effective at getting rid of blackheads because the oil cleanse rids the surface of your skin from any sebum, bacteria, or dirt.
 This helps clear the way for your water-based cleanser to go in and get rid of any gunk left behind, ensuring your skin is as clean as possible.
 The cleaner your skin, the less opportunity for blackheads to form.
 Interested in double cleansing?
 Check out the best double cleansing duos for your skin type here.

 Exfoliation is also key for keeping blackheads in check, because exfoliating works by sloughing off dead skin cells that tend to build up and create comedonal acne.
 Chemical exfoliators are especially effective because they go beyond the surface to unclog those pores.
-One way to get in a little extra exfoliation is through Cosrx Natural BHA Skin Returning A-Sol can really combat those blackheads.
-It’s enriched with 60% Black Bee Propolis that will deep clean, hydrate, and soothe your skin.
+One way to get in a little extra exfoliation is through the formulated with a blend of lactic and glycolic acids to exfoliate gently.

 Even though facial pore cleansers, AKA pore vacuums, could work at removing superficial blackheads and likely some sebaceous filaments, in the long run it’s going to cost you more time and money trying to remove them.
 A thorough routine that includes double cleansing and beneficial exfoliants will be more effective at getting rid of blackheads and keeping them at bay.
 Gimmicky products like this device are a dime a dozen and you should be cautious with any product that claims to have miraculous benefits.
 Instead, put your hard-earned money towards effective products that will get you closer to your goal of a blackhead-free existence.